MileHacker Logo

 • Food/Water Illnesses:

 Drink Bottled water.
 Eat thoroughly cooked, hot food.
-Avoid raw/unpeeled fruits unless hygiene is certain.
+Avoid raw/fruits that haven't been peeled unless hygiene is certain.

 Heat & Air Quality